dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 V^{-1}
 $$

 OK, so what is the matrix in the middle?
+The
-The change of basis section above tells us that we can compute it as
+[change of basis](./linear-algebra.html#change-of-basis) notes tell us that we can compute it as

 $$
 \begin{bmatrix}\text{matrix converting our}\\\text{representation to theirs} \\ \end{bmatrix}